Chrominskyy/PromoCodeSampleDocker/README.md

 **Endpoint:** `POST /api/v1/objectversioning`
 **Description:** Creates a new versioned object.
 **Parameters:**
-- `objectVersioning` (objectVersioning): The data for the new versioned object.
+- `objectVersioning` ([objectVersioning](PromoCode.Domain/Models/ObjectVersioning.cs): The data for the new versioned object.

 **Responses:**
 - `201 Created`: If the versioned object is created successfully.
 Returns the created versioned object.